-Old Courthouse: Under this alternative, the Old Courthouse would be preserved and the leaking roof would be repaired.
-This would result in a moderate long-term local beneficial impact on the building.
-West of the Gateway Arch, there may be any combination of a single elevated deck, multiple bridges, and improved at-grade pedestrian crossings at Memorial Drive.
-Ventilation may be required for a tunnel below Memorial Drive.
-If the ventilation can be achieved through a below-grade apparatus, long-term local adverse impacts to the Old Courthouse would be negligible.
-However, if a low scale, but still above-grade apparatus, is required for ventilation, it could be apparent in views from the Old Courthouse towards the Gateway Arch grounds, resulting in minor indirect long-term local adverse impacts on the Old Courthouse structure.
-In addition, the deck may obstruct views of the Old Courthouse from certain points along the eastwest axis, resulting in indirect short- and longterm negligible to moderate adverse impacts.
+OLD COURTHOUSE Under this alternative, the Old Courthouse would be preserved.
+This would result in a minor long-term local beneficial impact on the building.
+West of the Gateway Arch, there may be any combination of a single elevated deck, multiple bridges, improved at-grade pedestrian crossings at Memorial Drive, and a one-or three-block closure of Memorial Drive.
+The pedestrian crossings over Memorial Drive would not obstruct the important east-west axis that connects the Old Courthouse to the Memorial grounds.
+Thus, short-and long-term impacts would be negligible to minor adverse.
+The potential closure of Memorial Drive could strengthen the axial connection between the Arch and the Old Courthouse, resulting in minor local long-term beneficial impacts.
 Streetscape improvements proposed around the Old Courthouse would be accomplished in a manner such that the setting of the historic structure and its key features, including the sundial and fountain, are not compromised.
 Under this alternative, development could occur within Luther Ely Smith Square.
-If the square is re-planted in accordance with the Saarinen-Kiley concept, with allées of uniform trees, long-term moderate beneficial impacts could result.
-If an above-grade structure is proposed within Luther Ely Smith Square such that it blocks views of the Old Courthouse from the Gateway Arch, there would be long-term moderate local adverse impacts to the Old Courthouse.
-Thus, there could be an adverse effect to the Old Courthouse under Section 106.
+The potential construction of a visitor orientation facility at Luther Ely Smith Square could impact the Old Courthouse.
+However, the modifications would be achieved in accordance with the Secretary of the Interior's Standards for Rehabilitation.
+Long-term impacts would be negligible to minor adverse.

-Grand Staircase: Barrier-free routes would be provided from the Gateway Arch to the riverfront.
-These paths would likely be visible from the Grand Staircase, resulting in minor short- and long-term local adverse impacts on this historic structure.
+GRAND STAIRCASE Barrier-free access would be provided to the riverfront.
+Depending upon how the access is provided, it may be visible from the Grand Staircase, resulting in minor short- and long-term local adverse impacts on this historic structure.
 However, the new access routes would be designed in accordance with the Secretary of the Interior's Standards for Rehabilitation and the Guidelines for the Treatment of Cultural Landscapes and thus there would be no adverse effect under Section 106.